Rajpratik71/volatility-wiki/Mac.md

 # Plugins

 To find all currently available plugins, use the following command.
-For more information on what these plugins do and how to use them correctly, see the [MacCommandReference23] page.
+For more information on what these plugins do and how to use them correctly, see the [MacCommandReference] page.

 	$ python vol.py --info | grep mac_
 	mac_arp                 - Prints the arp table